 This is so easy people.
 Set your oven to 225 degrees or the lowest setting.
 Generally, pork chops will overcook in seconds and the reason for the low temperature of 225 degrees.

 On the stovetop, heat a pan to medium-high heat, closer to medium heat.
-Add olive oil to the pan ( 4-5 Tbsp) (I like cast iron here, helps achieve a better crust).
+Add olive oil to the pan ( 4-5 tablespoon) (I like cast iron here, helps achieve a better crust).
 Don't just use butter, it will burn.
 The milk solids in the butter want to burn at high temperatures.
 You could use clarified butter.
 The second option is once the pork chops come out of the oven you could add butter to the pan and baste the pork with the yummy butter.

 Note: Remove as much of the spice rub leftover pieces as you can from the pork chops so they will not burn in the pan.